EtienneBrJ/EtienneBrJ/README.md

 </a>

-I'm currently studying at Holberton School.
+:book:  I'm currently studying at Holberton School.
 <br/>

-Here you can find all the projects I have done this year
+:computer: Here you can find all the projects I have done this year
 <br/>

-You can reach me at etiennebrj@gmail.com
+:mail: You can reach me at etiennebrj@gmail.com

-I hope your going to enjoy my work in progress
+:v: I hope your going to enjoy my work in progress